-Like a resume, a CV is often an employer’s first impression of your professional and academic credentials, so it’s important to structure it in a way that best showcases your accomplishments and experience.
-Certain jobs in academia or medicine might require a CV instead of a resume, and it can also open doors for grant applications, fellowships and jobs outside the U.S.
+As with a resume, a CV (or curriculum vitae) is often an employer’s first impression of your professional and academic credentials, so it’s important to structure it in a way that best showcases your accomplishments and experience.
+Certain jobs in academia or in medicine might require you to submit a CV instead of a resume, and a CV can also open doors for grant applications, fellowships and jobs outside the United States.

 What is a CV?

 A CV—short for the Latin “curriculum vitae,” meaning “course of life”—is a detailed document highlighting your professional and academic history.
 CVs typically include information such as your work experience, along with your achievements, awards, scholarships or grants you’ve earned, coursework, research projects and publications of your work.

 A CV is typically two or three pages long, but it’s not unusual for it to be much longer for mid-level or senior job applicants as a CV serves as a full outline of one’s career accomplishments.
 When it comes to CVs, though, don't cut crucial information just to save space.

 A resume is a formal document providing an overview of your professional background and relevant skills.
 Standard sections on a resume include your work history, education, a professional summary, and a list of your skills.
 The three resume formats are reverse chronological, functional and combined.